In Brazil quick-fix ingenuity paints over World Cup cracks

-RIO DE JANEIRO A cab driver uses a smartphone to understand foreign fans.
+RIO DE JANEIRO, June 23 A cab driver uses a smartphone to understand foreign fans.
 Street vendors grill meat on their doorsteps, satisfying spectators left hungry by long queues at stadiums.
 Locals ferry fans to venues on bikes through otherwise congested streets.

 Not exactly the uber-organized sports event Brazil promised when it won the rights to host the ongoing World Cup.